MarioHauer/polybar-hue/README.md

 # polybar-hue
-Module to turn your Hue lights on or off
+A WIP module to turn your Hue lights on or off